greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/postgis-upgrade.html.md

 After upgrading the databases in the Greenplum Database system, you can remove the PostGIS 2.1.5 package from the system.
 This command removes the `postgis-2.1.5+pivotal.2` package from a Greenplum Database system.

 ```
-gppkg -r postgis-2.1.5+pivotal.2
+gppkg remove postgis-2.1.5+pivotal.2
 ```

-Run the `gppkg -q --all` command to list the installed Greenplum packages.
+Run the `gppkg query` command to list the installed Greenplum packages.

 ## <a id="topic_k4x_dp3_kmb"></a>Upgrade a PostGIS 2.5.4 Package from pivotal.1 or pivotal.2 to pivotal.3